-Methodist Front a focus of the Envision Forest Health Council, info session set for Dec.
-16
+Methodist Front, Poncha Pass a focus of the Envision Forest Health Council

-Envision Forest Health Council partners will host a community information session to share details and answer questions about a wildfire mitigation and forest health enhancement project within the foothills of Methodist Mountain extending to Poncha Pass.
+Envision Forest Health Council partners are working on a wildfire mitigation and forest health enhancement project within the foothills of Methodist Mountain extending to Poncha Pass.

 The Decker Fire burned the eastern side of Methodist Mountain but there are still heavy fuel loads in the forest.
 The Methodist Front project proactively addresses consequences as seen in recent Decker and Hayden Pass fires.”USFS Salida District Ranger Jim Pitts

-The Methodist Front project was originally announced this summer and has since expanded in size and received $2.3 million in funding, including a $366,310 grant award from the RESTORE Colorado Program.
+The project was originally announced in 2020 and has since expanded in size and received millions in funding, including a $366,310 grant award from the RESTORE Colorado Program.
 Funding also comes from the U.S. Forest Service, the municipalities of Salida and Poncha Springs, and the Chaffee Common Ground Fund.

-Private property work on nearly 500 acres is managed by the Salida Field Office of the Colorado State Forest Service to connect $1.1 million in treatments on city, state and privately owned lands to create the fuel breaks.
-Planned treatments to begin in early 2021 include the Hutchinson Ranch and additional properties that are important water source locations.
+Private property work on nearly 500 acres is managed by the Salida Field Office of the Colorado State Forest Service to connect treatments on city, state and privately owned lands to create the fuel breaks.
+Treatments that began in February 2021 involve tree thinning on the Hutchinson Ranch and additional properties that are important water source locations.

-The large project combining federal and state agencies, county and city governments, private landowners and local fire departments came together quickly on the heels of the new Chaffee County Community Wildfire Protection Plan (CWPP) approval in February.
+The large project combining federal and state agencies, county and city governments, private landowners and local fire departments came together quickly on the heels of the Chaffee County Community Wildfire Protection Plan (CWPP) approval in February 2020.

 Planned forest restoration work involves hand-cutting and mastication, a process that shreds or chops smaller trees and shrubs into pieces to encourage grasses to thrive.
 Prescribed burning will occur on public lands, depending on weather and other conditions.